Exclusive-Ukraine halts half of world's neon output for chips, clouding outlook

 But CFRA's Angelo Zino noted that companies may be unwilling to invest in that process if the supply crunch is seen as temporary.

-(Reporting by Alexandra Alper; Additional Reporting by Brenda Goh; Editing by Daniel Wallis)
+(Reporting by Alexandra Alper; Additional Reporting by Brenda Goh in Shanghai and Ben Blanchard in Taipei; Editing by Daniel Wallis)